When it comes to urban fantasy, Dianna Love

 “I am always amazed how Dianna Love continues to give us wonderful tense action packed stories.
 In Tristan’s Escape, Dianna outdoes herself by giving us such a great story in a short format.” ~~ The Reading Cafe

-*This book available in print from Amazon.
+*This book available in print from all Amazon sites.

 Swooping into an approach pattern over Treoir Island, Tristan spread his gryphon wings for descent before he ran out of power and crashed.